siara-cc/Unishox2/README.md

 ## Unishox3 Alpha

 The next version `Unishox3` which includes multi-level static dictionaries residing in RAM or Flash memory provides much better compression than `Unishox2`.
-In most cases it surpasses `GZip` for compression ratio.
 A preview is available in `Unishox3_Alpha` folder and a make file is available.
 To compile please use the following steps:

 ```
 cd Unishox3_Alpha